-The Nano-Hardness Tester (NHT) from CSM Instruments is especially suited to providing quantitative data on the hardness and modulus of sub-micron thin films and coatings, using an indentation method where a tip of known geometry is driven into the sample surface.
+The Nano-Hardness Tester (NHT) from Anton Paar is especially suited to providing quantitative data on the hardness and modulus of sub-micron thin films and coatings, using an indentation method where a tip of known geometry is driven into the sample surface.
 The instrument itself can be seen in Figure 1 and features automated optical microscopic inspection before and after indentation.

 The force on the indentor (all geometries can be used) is applied by an electromagnetic actuator, whilst the displacement is measured via a capacitive system, giving a force resolution of 10 μN and displacement resolution <1 nm.

 For this study, a series of indentations were performed on an MoS2/Pb multilayer that had been built-up by PVD magnetron sputtering, each layer having a thickness of 20 nm.
 The total coating was of thickness 500 nm.

 The measured Vickers Hardness, HV, was 11.2GPa and the Young’s Modulus, E, was 332GPa for penetration depths in the order of 50 nm.
 A typical force/displacement curve is shown in Figure 2 for a larger indentation with depth 176 nm.

 Further investigation was possible with Anton Paar’s AST positioning system which allows a specific sample area to be located with micron precision under a high resolution scanning force microscope.
 This made the location of a particular imprint very easy and gave valuable additional information as to the effects of the indentation and the subsequent material response.